-While building level or district level leaders are required to be summatively evaluated once every four-years, the Superintendent or designee may conduct a summative evaluation in any year.
+While building level or district level leaders are required to be summatively evaluated once every four (4)-years, the Superintendent or designee may conduct a summative evaluation in any year.

 Notes: The language in this policy is intentionally very broad.
 We strongly advise that you don't try to insert a lot of process/procedure language in the policy and leave that to a separate "Procedures" document that lays out the specificity of how you are going to fully implement the TESS/LEADS requirements.
-For example, don't include such things as how many formative assessments you will require; how many informal evaluations will be conducted; or the dates for when the summative evaluations will take place.
-TESS/LEADS is a huge change in how evaluations will take place in Arkansas.
-There is simply no way to avoid the fact that several additional changes will need to take place before it becomes a fully implemented, well functioning system.
-While those changes will likely also require further changes to this policy, our goal in this rewrite has been to try to lessen the possible triggers for such policy amendments.
+For example, don't include such things as how many artifacts you will require; how many informal evaluations will be conducted; or the dates for when the summative evaluations will take place.